databricks/terraform-provider-databricks/docs/resources/sql_permissions.md

 }
 ```

-It is recommended to define all permissions for a securable in a single resource, otherwise Terraform cannot guarantee config drift prevention.
+It is required to define all permissions for a securable in a single resource, otherwise Terraform cannot guarantee config drift prevention.

 ## Example Usage